KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_conditions/README.md

 # Microclimate Boundary Condition
 A microclimate boundary condition refers to the specific set of environmental factors and conditions that influence the climate within a small, localized area, known as a microclimate.
-Unlike the broader regional or global climate, microclimates are unique climatic conditions that can vary significantly within a relatively small space.
+Unlike the broader regional or global climate, microclimates are unique climatic conditions that can vary significantly over a relatively small distance.

 Microclimate boundary conditions are determined by factors such as: